x34a/KRelay/README.md

 If there are any updates/problem, upon an issue.

 ### Known Bugs
-❂ Not starting proxy\n
+❂ Not starting proxy\
-Fix: Launch RotMG and wait a couple of minutes\n
+Fix: Launch RotMG and wait a couple of minutes\
-❂ 3-4 minute wait time.\n
+❂ 3-4 minute wait time.\
 Fix: Wait for 3-4 minutes after launch, then restart after that.
-Doesn't always work.\n
+Doesn't always work.\